-1 m = 100 cm is parallel to 1 hundred = 100 ones
+1 m = 100 cm is parallel to 1 hundred = 100 ones Q 7: Encourage students to talk about their answers with a partner.

-Q 7: Encourage students to talk about their answers with a partner.
+• Many students are more successful going from standard form to non-standard form than the other way around.
+You may wish to provide more experiences of the first sort and then have students look at their work, going backwards, before asking them to begin with non-standard forms.

-- Many students are more successful going from standard form to non-standard form than the other way around.
-You may wish to provide more experiences of the first sort and then have students look at their work, going backwards, before asking them to begin with non-standard forms. - Many students, if asked how many thousands are in 22,145, will say 2 and not 22 since the digit 2 is in the thousands place.
+• Many students, if asked how many thousands are in 22,145, will say 2 and not 22 since the digit 2 is in the thousands place.
 Be careful to distinguish between the questions "What digit is in the thousands place of 22,145?" (the answer is 2) and "How many thousands are in 22,145?" (the answer is 22).

-Question 2 to see if students can move from standard form to non-standard form Question 3 to see if students can move from non-standard form to standard form Question 5 to see if students can apply place value concepts to a practical situation Question 7 to see if students can communicate about how to represent a number in different ways
+Question 2 to see if students can move from standard form to non-standard form Question 2 to see it students can move from standard form to non-standard form Question 3 to see if students can move from non-standard form to standard form Question 5 to see if students can apply place value concepts to a practical situation Question 7 to see if students can communicate about how to represent a number in different ways